 What are first-party cookies?

-First-party cookies come from the website you are viewing, and can be permanent or temporary.
-These cookies allow websites to store data that they will use again the next time you visit.
+First-party cookies come from the website you are viewing and can be permanent or temporary.
+These cookies allow websites to store data that they will use again the next time they visit.

 What are third-party cookies?

 Third-party cookies come from advertising content placed by other companies on the website you are currently viewing (e.g. pop-ups, banners, etc.).
 With these cookies, companies can track your behaviour on the Internet for marketing purposes.